nmanich/small-ebird-scripts/README.md

 extract-rows - Simple way to pull out rows based on matching specific text in a column.

+extract-SGCN - Pulls data for all WI SGCN species.

 group-checklist-discrepancies - Checks for records on a shared group ID that are coded differently.

 hotspot-list - pulls the hotspots for a region including a frequency of use